Castro to be sworn in as first woman president of Honduras

 "The topics will include expanding economic opportunity, combating corruption, and humanely managing migration," the official added.

-Some 71 percent of the close to 10 million Hondurans live in poverty, according to the FOSDEH NGO.
+Some 71 percent of the close to 10 million Hondurans live in poverty, according to an NGO called FOSDEH.

 "Everyone wants to leave because there's no work.
-If there were more work opportunities here, there would be no need to look for another country," university student Jensi Davila told AFP in central Tegucigalpa.
+If there were more job opportunities here, there would be no need to look for another country," university student Jensi Davila told AFP in Tegucigalpa.

 Honduras is also wracked by violence instigated by criminal gangs involved in drug trafficking.
 The murder rate is close to 40 per 100,000 inhabitants.